movestore/leaflet_mapper/README.md

 Github repository: *github.com/movestore/leaflet_mapper*

 ## Description
 Shiny leaflet map of points and line with ID colour.
 Background can be selected from aerial or topographical satellite images.
 IDs can be shown/hidden.
+Proper performance for up to 200,000 locations, comfortable performance less than 50,000 locations.

 ## Documentation
 This App creates a Shiny UI that allows the interactive exploration of multiple tracks in a map.
 The leaflet map can be zoomed, the background openstreetmap can be selected as `TopoMap`or `Aerial` and the tracks of each animal can be selected or unselected.
 Each animal's tracks consist of points and lines and have a different colour (indicated on the top right).